 Emmy award-winner David Ushery is the co-anchor for the weekend editions of “News 4 New York” at 6 p.m. and 11 p.m. and is the host of “The Debrief with David Ushery.”

-In 2010, a “Debrief” segment featuring blogging New York City mothers launched the spin-off program, “Moms and the City and a Dad named David.”
-Ushery and the mothers examine issues from a parent’s point of view.
+“The Debrief,” created by Ushery in 2009, has been nominated for an Emmy Award for three consecutive years.
+“Eight million stories in the naked city….give us just a few minutes to bring you up to speed on what New Yorkers are talking about” remains the opening lines of the show since its inception and launch.
+In 2010, a Debrief segment featuring a blog by New York City mothers launched the spin-off program, “Moms and the City and a Dad named David.”
+Ushery and the mothers examined issues from a parent’s point of view.

-Prior to joining WABC, Ushery was the lead evening reporter for WFSB-TV in Hartford, Connecticut.
+Prior to joining WABC, Ushery was the lead evening reporter for WFSB-TV in Hartford, Conn.
 He also reported for the Hartford Courant and the Los Angeles Times.
-When he was just 11, Ushery was selected from a Connecticut-wide search to host the local edition of Kidsworld, a nationally syndicated television show.
+When he was 11, Ushery was selected from a Connecticut-wide search to host the local edition of “Kidsworld,” a nationally syndicated television show.
 He hosted Kidsworld until he was 18.

-Ushery is a graduate of the University of Connecticut.
-He is married and has a son.
+A graduate of the University of Connecticut, Ushery is married and has a son.